H980SA/State-of-the-Art-TTS---STT/README.md

 - **Cloud integration:** Azure offers the simplest Unity SDK
 - **Mobile applications:** Consider latency and bandwidth constraints
 - **Desktop applications:** Local models may offer cost advantages at scale

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Contact

-For questions or feedback, please open an issue or contact [your-email@example.com].